dh4gan/exoplanet-music/README.md

 https://github.com/zacharydenton/wavebender

-Exoplanet taken from a local copy of the Open Exoplanet Catalogue (Also note that the scripts store a machine dependent directory for the catalogue!)
+Exoplanet data taken from a local copy of the Open Exoplanet Catalogue (Also note that the scripts store a machine dependent directory for the catalogue!)